PreTeXtBook/pretext/README.md

 students, and readers, with each group having its own needs and goals.
-11. PreTeXt recognizes the inherent value in producing material that is accessible to all users.
+11. PreTeXt recognizes the inherent value in producing material that is accessible to everyone.